 Tips For Making Your Own DIY Ballet Barre

 If you are more inclined to do things yourself, you can always take up the challenge of building your own ballet bar for your child.
 This will take a little more effort but will also cost you less in the long run for the materials.
+I took on the challenge of making a DIY ballet barre, and then went on to make 9 different barres to find out one we liked best!
+If you are interested in making your own barre be sure to check out the following:

 - Making a fixed ballet bar will be an easier task than making a portable one.
 This is because a fixed ballet bar is only comprised of the bar itself and the brackets and fixings that mount it to the wall.